-NHS Fife is committed to supporting and promoting breastfeeding as the healthiest way to feed your baby.
-Breastfeeding is a unique interaction between a mother and a baby and has many benefits including good emotional and physical health for your baby.
+NHS Greater Glasgow and Clyde is committed to supporting and promoting breastfeeding as the healthiest way to feed yourbaby.
+Breastfeeding is a unique interaction between a mother and a baby and has many benefits including good emotional and physical health for you and your baby.